 The logic of Limited Atonement in light of Unconditional Election is not disputable, rather what is disputed is if this logic is in agreement with the biblical testimony about Christ’s death.
-It is my purpose here to make a biblical case for Limited Atonement through looking at the purpose of the atonement, the extent of the atonement and trying to give some answers for texts used against the doctrine of Definite Atonement.
-But first, let us go to the intermediate section about John Owen's case for Definite Redemption.
+It is my purpose here to make a biblical case for Limited Atonement by looking at the purpose of the atonement, the extent of the atonement and trying to give some answers for texts used against the doctrine of Definite Atonement.
+But first, let us go to the intermediate section about John Owen’s case for Definite Redemption.

 John Owen’s Case for Particular Redemption

 (This section was added on the 22nd of March 2017 and may also be found as a separate post in here.)

 Dr. John Owen’s work titled “The Death of Death in the Death of Christ” is, by the admission of many Calvinists, the most extensive work on the doctrine of Limited Atonement, or better named, Particular/Definite or Atonement/Redemption.
 Therefore, it is beneficial for us to take a brief look at his case for Particular Atonement over against Universal Atonement.
 Dr. Owen is aware and acquainted with the material of the opposing position and he interacts with them and answers their objections.
 He is not writing against caricatures of the opposing side but has researched the materials and arguments of the opposing side and, in my opinion, utterly refutes their arguments.

 Almost everyone who has any reasonable knowledge of the debates concerning limited or unlimited atonement must have heard of Owen’s trilemma, which we have presented above.
 The trilemma is really forceful, but it is merely one argument out of many more from Dr. Owen’s arsenal.
 The trilemma is not his only argument for Particular Redemption.
 But it may be an accurate summary of his case.
 He argues each of his points biblically.
 For a good summary of his arguments see here.